AdaCore/training_material/courses/spark_essentials/120_pointer_programs/02-ownership_checking.rst

   - :ada:`AV` can be used to modify the integer, :ada:`AC` cannot

-* Named vs anonymous access types
+* Named vs. anonymous access types

   .. code:: Ada